 Water quality monitoring should be undertaken in much the same way as it is for permanent water bodies, with monitoring of key parameters over the wetting-drying cycle.
-The effect of the wetting-drying cycle on key physical and chemical parameters (e.g., temperature, dissolved oxygen, salinity, turbidity, pH) in intermittent rivers and ephemeral streams (IRES) will depend on a number of key local (IRES-specific), and often interacting variables (Figure 60) including:
+The effect of the wetting-drying cycle on key physical and chemical parameters (e.g. temperature, dissolved oxygen, salinity, turbidity, pH) in intermittent rivers and ephemeral streams (IRES) will depend on a number of key local (IRES-specific) and often interacting variables (Figure 11) including:

-- channel substrate type (bedrock, sand or silt, organic-rich or organic-poor material); - groundwater interactions, including hyporheic flows; and - whether pools form after flow cessation; if so, pool morphology (e.g., length, width, depth, and orientation to the prevailing winds).
+- channel substrate type (bedrock, sand or silt, organic-rich or organic-poor material) - groundwater interactions, including hyporheic flows - whether pools form after flow cessation and, if so, pool morphology (e.g. length, width, depth, orientation to prevailing winds).

 Event-driven sampling is desirable to capture waters during key events, including the first flush where the higher concentrations of contaminants enter the river system.
-Water quality will usually change from having higher pH and clarity and low conductivity and dissolved organic carbon after rainfall and significant flow, to having lower pH, being turbid and rich in organic matter, and sometimes salt during and after recessional flow, as evaporation concentrates the diminishing water.
-Exceedance of GVs should be assessed as prescribed in the AWQ Guidelines, partitioning and comparing the data for physical and chemical stressors into respective wet and dry seasons.
+Water quality will usually change from having higher pH and clarity and low conductivity and dissolved organic carbon after rainfall and significant flow, to having lower pH, being turbid and being rich in organic matter and sometimes salt during and after recessional flow, as evaporation concentrates the diminishing water.
+Exceedance of GVs should be assessed as prescribed in the Guidelines, partitioning and comparing the data for physico-chemical stressors into respective wet and dry seasons.

-This variability should also be established for nearby reference systems, (possibly sites on the same water body upstream of the mine site).
-The wet and near-dry phases should be characterised separately, as per Section 2.6.
-In general, the default GVs are adopted for toxicants and sediments (see section 2.7 and 2.8 of EN).
-While the relevance of these GVs to particular temporary systems may not have been assessed, other broad-ranging comparisons, including between temperate and tropical species' sensitivity, have not revealed significant differences.
+This variability should also be established for nearby reference systems (possibly sites on the same water body upstream of the mine site).
+The wet and near-dry phases should be characterised separately, as per section 2.6.
+In general, the default GVs are adopted for toxicants and sediments (see sections 2.8 and 2.9).
+While the relevance of these GVs to particular temporary systems may not have been assessed, other broad-ranging comparisons, including between temperate and tropical species sensitivity, have not revealed significant differences.
 However, it may be necessary to adjust values for background variation, particularly in the case of the first flush.